 Executive Director, AMOSSHE - The Student Services Organisation

-There are many ways that Philanthropists, Corporations and Businesses can help us to have an extraordinary impact on young adult mental health.
-With funding, sponsorship and gifted professional services, we aim to reduce isolation and promote mental fitness by;
+There are many ways that Philanthropists, Corporations and Businesses can help us to have an extraordinary impact on improving young adult and student mental health and fitness.
+With funding, sponsorship and gifted professional services, we will support the lives of young adults and students throughout the UK by;

 Uniting the HE and FE Sector through a UK-wide inclusive BRIT Challenge

 Offering the BRIT Challenge as a UK-wide feel-good February fundraiser and inviting teams to choose a second charity to raise funds for, alongside BRIT, to support local, regional and national charities

 By securing funding and resources, we hope to engage with every UK university, college and specialist college and improve the physical and mental health of every student taking part in our annual BRIT Challenge.

 Our collectively powerful approach, with support from our Education, Sport and Charity Partners to promote and champion our events, ensures that universities and colleges in the UK have the ability and flexibility to embrace our annual BRIT Challenges in order to further improve their students' mental health and fitness.

 Our annual events provide fundraising opportunities for students to further enable our partner mental health charities to provide vital mental health services to all young adults in the UK who need their support.